ahuigo/gofnext/readme.md

 This **gofnext** provides the following functions extended.
 - Cache decorators: Similar to Python's `functools.cache` and `functools.lru_cache`.
     - Additionally, it supports Redis caching and custom caching.
-- Dump: Deep dumper for golang data, it will dump pointer's real value and struct's inner private data.

 TOC
 - [Go function extended](#go-function-extended)